cometloop/rb-case-study/README.md

 - You will see logs in the console grouped by each docker service.
 I added some logs to show different parts of the order flow.

+### Postman

+I create a postman collection that you can use to test the API endpoints: [Postman collection](reebelo-case-study.postman_collection.json)

 ## System Artchitecture and Thought Process

 I wanted those `Bonus Points` so I chose NestJS (I never used it before until this case study).
 It felt very familiar given my experience working a lot with Angular 2+ in the past.